cloudfoundry/docs-bosh/content/azure-cpi.md

 * **tags** [Hash, optional]: Custom tags of VMs (Available in v35.4.0+).
 They are name-value pairs that are used to organize VMs.
 * **capacity_reservation_group** [String, optional]: The name of the [capacity reservation](https://learn.microsoft.com/en-us/azure/virtual-machines/capacity-reservation-overview) group to use for the VM.
 Available since v53.0.0+.
 The value must be a valid capacity reservation group name in the same resource group as the VM.
+* **capacity_reservation_group_id** [String, optional]: The ID of the [capacity reservation](https://learn.microsoft.com/en-us/azure/virtual-machines/capacity-reservation-overview) group to use for the VM.
+Available since v53.0.0+.
+The value must be a valid Azure Resource ID for a capacity reservation group that the configured SPN can access.
+The capacity reservation group can be used when the resource is not part of the resource_group.
+The capacity of the reservation group can be shared over different subscriptions in the same region.
+[ResourcesSharingProfile](https://learn.microsoft.com/en-us/rest/api/compute/capacity-reservation-groups/list-by-subscription?view=rest-compute-2025-04-01&tabs=HTTP#resourcesharingprofile)

 Example of a `Standard_A2` VM: